amodolo/playground-websocket/README.md

 ```
 the application will be deployed at the following url: http://localhost:8080/playground/w/login

-refers to [User Credential]{#user-credentials} section to get the login credentials.
+refers to [User Credential](#user-credentials) section to get the login credentials.

 > the application requires a Redis server available on localhost:6379